Hidden East Anglia:

 Town of the battle

-Legend says that a battle was fought here in the Roman period, for which proof is offered that the village (near Diss) was once known as 'Pirleston' - 'town of the battle'.
+Legend says that a battle was fought here in the Roman period, for which proof is offered that the village (near Diss) was known in the Domesday Book as 'Preleston' - 'town of the battle'.

 David Butcher: 'Waveney Valley' (East Anglian Magazine Ltd, 1975), p.32.